seddonym/layer_linter/docs/concepts.rst

 Sometimes, you may wish to tolerate certain dependencies that do not adhere to your contract.
 To do this, include them as *whitelisted paths* in your contract.

-Let's say you have a project that follows a three tier architecture, but you have a ``utils`` module that introduces a circular dependency between two of your layers.
+Let's say you have a project that has a ``utils`` module that introduces an illegal dependency between two of your layers.
 The report might look something like this:

 .. code-block:: none